learning-software-engineering/learning-software-engineering.github.io/Topics/User_Experience/Design_Requirements.md

 - The system should support backward and forward navigation in the research article to follow the natural order of sections.
 - The system must allow visitors to sign up for the newsletter by inputting their email.

+### **1: Extracting Action Items**

+Functional requirements make it efficient for developers to extract specific front-end, database, and back-end tasks, which is useful for CSC301 students who might have sub-teams dedicated to these components.
+For example, from the first requirement "The system must enable users to verify their accounts using their phone number", developers infer that they need to complete the following tasks:

+1. Front-End Tasks
+- Design and implement an interface for account verification
+- Create a component for users to input their phone number
+- Implement client-side validation for phone number format
+- Display appropriate confirmation/error messages to users based on verification
+- Integrate any libraries or frameworks to handle user input and interactions

+2. Back-End Tasks
+- Implement server-side logic to handle the account verification process
+- Receive and validate the phone number input from the user
+- Generate a verification code and associate it with the user account
+- Send the verification code to the phone number of the user through an SMS service
+- Implement logic to receive and verify the code entered by the user

+3. Database Tasks
+- Design a database schema to store user account information, including phone numbers and verification status
+- Implement database queries to insert, update, and retrieve user information during the verification process
+- Ensure data integrity and security measures, such as encryption for sensitive information.

+### **2: Relation to User Stories **

 Functional requirements are not the same as user stories.
 In fact, user stories can be used to derive design requirements while centering user needs.
 An [example](https://www.nuclino.com/articles/functional-requirements) of this is as follows:

 “User story: As an existing user, I want to be able to log into my account.